SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/upgrade-to-8.md

 ## Run the Web installer

-1. Upon launching [the installer][3], you might be prompted to install some prerequisites, install these by clicking the **Install** button.
+1. Upon launching the installer, you might be prompted to install some prerequisites, install these by clicking the **Install** button.

 2. To start the installation you need to accept the license agreement.